ryanmurphy42/4DSpheroids_Murphy2021/README.txt

 Key MATLAB code used to generate figures.

-or any queries and questions on this code please contact Ryan Murphy.
+Please contact Ryan Murphy for any queries or questions.

 Notes:
 1) The main script is A_Murphy2021Spheroids_Main.m.
 By running each section of this code one can generate maximum likelihood estimates, profile likelihoods, and figures in the main manuscript and supplementary material.